nusofthq/avchat-documentation/_includes/features.md

 <h2 id="pay-per-view-api">Pay Per View API</h2>

-Starting with [build 3078](http://nusofthq.com/blog/avchat-october-build-3078-has-been-released/) the Pay Per View API has been introduced, API that deprecates the old `freeVideoTime` setting and functionality.
+A new **Pay Per View API** has been introduced in [build 3078](http://nusofthq.com/blog/avchat-october-build-3078-has-been-released/).
+This API replaces the old `freeVideoTime` setting and functionality.

-The API offers a series of settings and functionalities, which will be detailed later, that enable you to create and integrate a costum build payment solution based on several criteria for example:how much does a user stay in chat, how many minutes can he watch other streams.
+The API offers new functionalities that enable you to create and integrate a costum built payment pay per view solution based on several criteria like:

+* how much does a user stay in chat
+* how many minutes can he watch other streams
+* etc.

-The API comes in 2 parts: settings that can be controlled from the `avc_settings.xml` file and the actual API for JavaScript, PHP and .NET.
+The API has 2 parts:

+* settings that can be controlled from the `avc_settings.xml` file
+* the actual JavaScript client side API and PHP + .NET server side API.

-<h3>The settings in avc_settings.xml detailed</h3>
+<h3>The avc_settings.xml settings</h3>

 The API is intended to be used with an integrated version of AVChat and makes use of the following settings in `avc_settings.xml`:

-1. `PPVEnabled` - This setting controls whether or not the PPV feature is enabled, and also depending on that, the status of the PPV button.
+1. `PPVEnabled` - This setting controls whether or not the PPV feature is enabled.
 When disabled the PPV button is not shown in the status bar.
-2. `PPVAmount` - This setting holds the amount of time or credits, depending on the `PPVType` setting.
+2. `PPVAmount` - This setting holds the amount of time or credits.
 The `PPVAmount` starts to decrease as soon as the user enters the chat or as soon as he starts viewing a webcam (depending on `PPVTrigger`) with a ratio equal to `PPVRatio`/second.
-The remaining `PPVAmount` is then sent (every second) to the JS function onPPVUpdate which can be usually be found in index.html and `admin.html` and to `ppvUpdate.php` and `ppvUpdate.aspx`.
+The remaining `PPVAmount` is then sent (every second) to the JS function `onPPVUpdate` - which can be found in `index.html` and `admin.html`  - and to `ppvUpdate.php` ( or `ppvUpdate.aspx` if you're one a ASP.NET server).
 3. `PPVType` - This setting controls what `PPVAmount` represents (time, money, credits).
-When set to time the `PPVAmount` will be shown in the chat time formated (i.e. 15:32).
+When set to time, the `PPVAmount` number will be shown in the chat formatted as time  (i.e. 15:32).
 4. `PPVTrigger` - This setting indicates what triggers the `PPVAmount` to decrease.
-When set to `viewing_webcams` the `PPVAmount` starts to decrease as soon as you start viewing someone, viewing 2 or more cams will NOT decrease the timer faster.
+When set to `viewing_webcams` the `PPVAmount` starts to decrease as soon as you start viewing someone ( viewing 2 or more cams will NOT decrease the timer faster).
 When set to `connected` the `PPVAmount` starts to decrease as soon as you enter the chat.
 5. `PPVRatio` - This setting controls the ratio at which the `PPVAmount` is decreased every second.
 When set to 0.5 for example there will be a 0.5 credits or seconds decreased every second.
 6. `PPVLink` - This setting holds the URL for the page from which more time/credits may be purchased for more video stream access.
 Pressing the PPV button will open the PPV Link.
-7. `PPVIcon` - This setting provides the URL to the icon loaded in the PPV button located in the status bar.
+7. `PPVIcon` - This setting provides the URL to the icon loaded in the PPV button located in AVChat's top status bar.
 The icon size should be 16x16.

-The PPV Button mentioned above is a new button added in the status bar that displays dynamically the amount of time/credits left if PPV is enabled.
+The PPV Button mentioned above is a new button added in the status bar that displays dynamically the amount of time/credits left when PPV is enabled.
 Here's how it looks:
 <img src="http://docs.avchat.net/assets/images/PPVButton.png" class="img-responsive"/>

 <h3>The API</h3>

-The API comes in 3 flavors:
+The API itself covers both client side and server side:
-* a Javascript API, represented by the function `onPPVUpdate` (found in `index.html` and `admin.html`).
+* a client side Javascript API, represented by the function `onPPVUpdate` (found in `index.html` and `admin.html`).
-* a PHP file `ppvUpdate.php`
-* a .NET file `ppvUpdate.aspx`
+* a PHP file `ppvUpdate.php` and a .NET file `ppvUpdate.aspx`

-All of the above are called every second that passes while viewing a stream or being in chat, depending on the trigger set, by the AVChat client, with the following parameters:
+The JS function mentioned above and the 2 server side files, **are called every second**, by the AVChat client, while viewing a stream or being in chat (depending on the trigger set), with the following parameters/querystring variables:
-* `ppvAmountLeft`: the amount of time/money/credits left for a particular user.
+* `ppvAmountLeft`: the amount of time/money/credits left for a particular user after deducting `PPVRatio`.
 * `ppvInitialAmount`: the initial amount of time/money/credits that a user had.
-* `ppvRatio`: the rate at which the ppvAmountLeft is decreased.
+* `ppvRatio`: the rate at which the `ppvAmountLeft` is decreased.
-* `userSiteId`: the siteId value as sent by avc_settings.xxx
+* `userSiteId`: the siteId value as sent by `avc_settings.xxx`
 * `sessionTimeStamp`: the timestamp from the last login.

 <h3>Working with the API</h3>

-All of this information feed and parameters will have to be stored and updated in the database of the site in which AVChat will be integrated.
+All of this information needs to be sued to update the credits/time/money database of the site with which AVChat is integrated in a pay per view manner.

-A general workflow will look something like this:
+This is how a PPV operation would look like:

-1. Registered site user enters AVChat.
+1. Registered site user enters AVChat, the integration makes sure the user sees his correct credits/time/money in the AVChat top status bar.
+2. User enters a room and stars viewing a cam.
-2. AVChat starts churning down data to the API based on the settings set in `avc_settings.xml`.
+2. AVChat starts sending PPV data to both the JS and server side API every second
-3. Parameters passed to the API will have to be taken and stored/updated in site database.
+3. Parameters passed to the API will have to used to decrease the ammount of credits/time or money the user has.
-4. Based on the information stored a custom made script will have to update the `PPVAmount` setting so that when a user re-enters chat the correct amount of time/credits left will be used.

 <h3>Controlling the API</h3>